jurijw/OLG-Model/README.md

 # OLG-Model
-An overlapping generations model based on Mark Klemp's MATLAB model in python Check out http://web.econ.ku.dk/klemp/ for more information.
+An overlapping generations model based on Mark Klemp's MATLAB model in python.
+Check out http://web.econ.ku.dk/klemp/ for more information.